What is NVI?

 Authoritative Data

-Powered by the US Census Bureau's American Community Survey (ACS) — the gold standard for demographic data.
+Powered by US Census Bureau data — the gold standard for demographic information.

 📊

-See how neighborhoods evolved from 2019 to 2023.
-Trends tell a story a single number can't.
+Six years of annual data (2019–2024) with a 5-year rolling window that grows each year.
+See how neighborhoods evolved — trends tell a story a single number can't.

 🧮 The Default NVI Formula